magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 - **ThingPark**
 - **ThingPark Enterprise**

-> Converters created before the release of ThingsBoard 4.0 will still be available and will continue to function properly.
+> Converters created before the release of IoT Hub 4.0 will still be available and will continue to function properly.

 ### Generic Uplink data converter